 Two wound complications that can happen within 30 days of open heart surgery are:

-The health care team will do exploration and closure procedures to treat the sternal wound.
+The health care provider will do exploration and close the sternal wound.
 They usually take care of this in the operating room.
 They will:

 After the wound is cleaned out, your surgeon may not close the wound.
-Your surgeon may pack the wound with a dressing, which will be changed often.
+Your surgeon may pack the wound with a dressing.
+The dressing will be changed often.

-Or your surgeon may use a VAC dressing (vacuum-assisted closure), which is a negative pressure dressing.
+Or your surgeon may use a VAC (vacuum-assisted closure) dressing.
+It is a negative pressure dressing.
 It increases blood flow around the sternum and improves healing.

-Your surgeon may put a chest harness on you to make the chest bones more stable.
+Your surgeon may put a chest harness on you.
+This will make the chest bones more stable.

 It may take days, weeks, or even months for the wound to be clean, clear of infection, and finally heal.

-Once this occurs, the surgeon may use a muscle flap from your buttocks, shoulder, or upper chest to cover and close the wound.
+Once this occurs, the surgeon may use a muscle flap to cover and close the wound.
+The flap can be taken from your buttocks, shoulder, or upper chest.

 You may have already been receiving wound care or treatment and antibiotics.